davidbrowne/dsga/README.md

 * gcc 11.1, but not gcc 10.3 (no bit_cast)
 * clang trunk, but not standard clang 12.0.0 (no bit_cast)
-* clang 12.0.0 on Windows with MSVC installed (uses MSVC standard library)
+* clang 12.0.0 on Windows with MSVC installed (uses MSVC standard library so it can use bit_cast)

 ## Similar Projects